Jamal Agnew Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Matchup vs. San Francisco

-- Agnew had zero receiving yards in one career matchup against the 49ers, 31.5 fewer than his receiving yards prop bet over/under for Sunday's game (31.5).
+- Agnew racked up zero receiving yards in his one career matchup against the 49ers, 31.5 fewer than his over/under for Sunday's game.

-- Agnew did not have a touchdown catch in that outing against the 49ers.
+- Agnew did not have a touchdown catch in that game against the 49ers.

-- This week Agnew will face the NFL's sixth-ranked pass defense (225.4 yards allowed per game).
+- The 225.4 yards per game the 49ers are conceding through the air makes them the NFL's sixth-ranked pass defense.

 - With 13 passing TDs conceded this year, the 49ers defense is ranked eighth in the NFL.